jmeppley/py-metagenomics/databases/README.md

 If you are impatient and are working on a multi-core computer, you can add "-j N" to the command to use N threads when possible.

+# LASTDBCHUNK #
+Unless you have a lot of RAM available (>200GB), you should limit the size of the generated last databases so they fit into memory.
+To do so, set the make variable: LASTDBCHUNK=100G (or whatever is appropriate for your system).

 KEGG
 ----
 To download the KEGG database, you'll need a paid account.
 Sorry.
 To tell the makefile what your account is, you'll need to set the KEGG_USER and KEGG_PASSWORD variables.
 You can set these in the file, in your environment, or in the make call: